Alabama is home to various species of hawks, each with unique characteristics.

 10. Red-tailed Hawk

-The Red-tailed hawk is one of Alabama’s most common types of hawk.
+The Red-tailed hawk is one of Alabama’s most common hawks.
 It is a medium-sized hawk that typically inhabits wooded areas and open country, including grasslands and farmland.
-These types of hawks in Alabama have a dark brown back and head, with a white throat and underside.
-Its tail is a distinctive reddish-brown color.
+These hawks in Alabama have a dark brown back and head, with a white throat and underside.
+Their tails are distinctively reddish-brown.

 The Red-tailed Hawk can be seen soaring above fields and forests, often hovering in the air in search of prey.
-Its diet consists of small mammals such as rodents, rabbits, snakes, and lizards.
+Its diet comprises small mammals such as rodents, rabbits, snakes, and lizards.
 It also feeds on insects, birds, and reptiles.
-The Red-tailed Hawk is an important bird of prey in Alabama, helping to control populations of rodents and other animals that could become pests.
+The Red-tailed Hawk is an important bird of prey in Alabama, helping control rodents and other animal populations that could become pests.

 11. Rough-legged Hawk

 The Rough-legged Hawk is one of the many types of hawks in Alabama.
-It is a medium-sized hawk and can be identified by its long, yellow legs, broad wings, and long tail.
-The upper parts of the Rough-legged Hawk are usually grayish-brown in color, while the underparts are lighter, often with a white or pale buff breast.
+It is a medium-sized hawk identified by its long, yellow legs, broad wings, and long tail.
+The Rough-legged Hawk’s upper parts are usually grayish-brown, while the underparts are lighter, often with a white or pale buff breast.

 The tail is typically black with light barring on the sides.
 These hawks feed mainly on small mammals, such as voles, lemmings, rabbits, and some birds.
 In winter, these hawks can be seen perched on telephone poles or other high points as they hunt for their prey.